py2ai/py2ai.github.io/_posts/2026-09-19-Anki-Open-Source-Spaced-Repetition-Engine.md

 <img src="/assets/img/diagrams/anki/anki-architecture.svg" alt="Anki detailed architecture" style="min-width:1100px;width:100%;">
 </div>

-*Detailed Anki architecture from the GitDiagram pipeline: the full request path from UI to SQLite, plus the sync system.*
+*Detailed Anki architecture: the full request path from UI to SQLite, plus the sync system.*

 Follow the request path.
 The desktop program you install is a PyQt shell in `qt/aqt`.
 Its windows embed web views, and a small local HTTP server (`mediasrv.py`) serves the Svelte and TypeScript frontend from `ts/` into those views.
 When you answer a card, the reviewer UI sends HTTP POST requests through that local server into the Python layer. `pylib/anki` is the public Python library; its `_backend.py` turns every call into a protobuf RPC, which crosses a PyO3 bridge (`pylib/rsbridge`) straight into Rust.